-Gilmer, an Ind.
-Republican-Democrat, was the representative for North Carolina's 5th congressional district from 1859 to 1861.
+Gilmer was the representative for North Carolina’s 5th congressional district and was an Ind.
+Republican-Democrat.
+He served from 1859 to 1861.

-He was previously the representative for North Carolina's 5th congressional district (1857-1859; American).
+He was previously the representative for North Carolina’s 5th congressional district as an American from 1857 to 1859.

 From Dec 1857 to Mar 1861, Gilmer missed 210 of 981 roll call votes, which is 21.4%.
 This is on par with the median of 24.1% among the lifetime records of representatives serving in Mar 1861.
 The chart below reports missed votes over time.